 A Retired Engineer Volunteers for a Big Job

-When Martin Kendall, a retired software engineer and CBKA member, looked at how the association was managing its 500-plus memberships, he saw a system that had outgrown itself.
-Everything was handled manually — registrations, renewals, expiration dates, follow-ups.
-Committee members were tracking it all by hand, and the workload grew with every new beekeeper who joined.
+When Martin Kendall, a retired software engineer and CBKA member, looked at how the association was managing its memberships, he saw a system that had outgrown itself.
+Committee members were tracking registrations, renewals, expiration dates, and follow-ups by hand, and the workload grew with every new beekeeper who joined.

 That wasn’t the only complexity.
-CBKA operates with multiple membership levels (Ordinary, Joint, and Associate), each with its own renewal logic.
+CBKA operates with multiple membership levels, each with its own renewal logic.
 More than 300 members are also affiliated with a national beekeeping organization, which means their records need to be accurate not just internally, but in coordination with another entirely separate body.
 Keeping all of that consistent, renewal cycle after renewal cycle, became an increasingly difficult ask for a volunteer committee.

 He found Paid Memberships Pro.